 - Roughhousing has been shown to minimize other aggressive behaviours.
 For instance, Research by a neuroscientist showed that giving young, hyperactive boys plenty of opportunities to play fight helped them learn to inhibit their behaviour.

 - Boys who are reported to engage in play fighting with their fathers are rated as less aggressive and more popular than their peers.

 - Popular children who participate in more rough-and-tumble play have been found to be better at problem-solving in social situations.

 - Relationships exist between rough-and-tumble play and social flexibility.

 - And finally, roughhousing is a prosocial behaviour that increases social interaction and bonding among children.

 In addition to these benefits, children benefit from roughhousing because it increases physical touch.
 Because of the physical nature and the fact that preschool boys are learning their limits, there certainly can be tears.
 The key is to set guidelines, model appropriate play behaviour, and level of roughness.
 In doing so, children, boys especially, have an outlet for their physical nature.
 Moreover, they begin to understand how to limit themselves and be mindful of coming on too strong.

-So even though it can seem ill-behaved, boys need to roughhouse.
+So even though it can seem ill-behaved, girls and boys need to roughhouse.
 The benefits far outweigh any perceived unruliness.